BA (Honours) Professional Practice in Management

 - or a completed level 3 apprenticeship

-Although we may also consider candidates who are already working and have some management experience.
+We may also consider other relevant experience for candidates who are already working and have some management experience.

 6. Fees and funding